Chris Sale: 2024

+Sale was selected to the 2024 All-Star Game roster as a reserve, alongside teammates Marcell Ozuna and Reynaldo López.

-On August 13, against the San Francisco Giants, Sale recorded his eleventh game with no earned runs, 3 or fewer hits allowed, and 12+ strikeouts, tying Sandy Koufax for third-most all-time, behind Nolan Ryan (23) and Randy Johnson (13).
+On August 13, against the San Francisco Giants, Sale recorded his 11th game with no earned runs, 3 or fewer hits allowed, and at least 12 strikeouts, tying Sandy Koufax for third-most all-time, behind Nolan Ryan (23) and Randy Johnson (13).
 That same game, he and Giants pitcher Blake Snell matched shutout innings for six innings; the game was decided in extras, with the Braves winning 1–0.
 On September 3, Sale recorded his 200th strikeout of the season while facing the Colorado Rockies.
 It was the eighth time in his career and the first time in five seasons that Sale had reached the milestone.
 He also set a franchise record by allowing two or fewer earned runs in 15 consecutive starts.

-At the end of the regular season, Sale finished with a record of 18–3 and led the National League in ERA (2.38), strikeouts (225), and wins (18).
+Sale finished the regular season with a record of 18–3 and led the NL in ERA (2.38), strikeouts (225), and wins (18).
 He became the first Braves pitcher to win a Triple Crown.
-Detroit Tigers pitcher Tarik Skubal earned the Triple Crown in the American League, marking the first time since 2011 that the milestone had been achieved in both leagues.
+Detroit Tigers pitcher Tarik Skubal earned the Triple Crown in the AL, marking the first time since 2011 that the milestone had been achieved in both leagues.
 Sale also won a Gold Glove Award, the NL Comeback Player of the Year Award, was named to the All-MLB First Team, and won the NL Cy Young Award, all career firsts.
-Tigers pitcher Tarik Skubal also won the AL Cy Young Award, marking the third time in major league history that both Cy Young recipients in a single season were left-handed pitchers.
+Skubal also won the AL Cy Young Award, marking the third time in major league history that both Cy Young recipients in one season were left-handed pitchers.

 2025

 On May 29, 2025, Sale recorded his 2,500th strikeout in the sixth inning against the Philadelphia Phillies when he struck out Edmundo Sosa.
-He became the 38th pitcher in Major League's modern era (since 1901) and the 40th pitcher in Major League history to reach this mark.
+He became the 38th pitcher in MLB's modern era (since 1901) and the 40th pitcher in MLB history to reach this mark.
 Sale also became the fastest to reach 2,500 strikeouts in 2,026 innings, breaking the record of 2,1072/3 innings by Randy Johnson.
 On June 18, Sale pitched 8 2/3 scoreless innings against the New York Mets, for his longest appearance since a complete game shutout on June 5, 2019.
 During the ninth inning, he made a diving play from the mound, which was later attributed as the cause of a fractured rib cage.
 Sale was transferred to the 60-day injured list on July 1.
-Sale made the 2025 All-Star Game roster as a player and coach selection.
+Sale made the All-Star Game roster as a player and coach selection.
 Sale returned to the active roster on August 30.